 Nature has given them these underdeveloped muscles to enable pups to play-bite safely.

-Whilst very young and still with his brothers and sisters and he bites too hard in play he gets blasted with a ear piercing "yelp" which makes him immediately back off,.
+Whilst very young and still with his brothers and sisters and he bites too hard in play he gets blasted with an ear piercing "yelp" which makes him immediately back off,

-The same thing when feeding from the mother, the pup uses too much pressure she yelps and moves away end of milk bar.
+The same thing when feeding on the mother, the pup uses too much pressure she yelps and moves away, end of the milk bar.
 He is then gentler the next time round and a valuable lesson has been learned.

 This is nature’s way of inhibiting the force of their bite well before the jaw muscles start to form properly at around about 4.5 months, which also coincides with the time that the puppy teeth start dropping out and the new bigger more dangerous teeth start to come through.
 This is called the age of cutting.